fsquillace/junest/README.md

 Installation
 ------------
-Just clone JuJu somewhere (for example in ~/juju):
+Just clone the JuJu repo somewhere (for example in ~/juju):

     $ git clone git://github.com/fsquillace/juju ~/juju
     $ export PATH=~/juju/bin:$PATH

+Alternatively, another installation method would be to directly download the JuJu image and place it to the default directory ~/.juju:

+    $ ARCH=<one of "x86_64", "x86", "arm">
+    $ mkdir ~/.juju
+    $ curl https://bitbucket.org/fsquillace/juju-repo/raw/master/juju-${ARCH}.tar.gz | tar -xz -C ~/.juju
+    $ export PATH=~/.juju/opt/juju/bin:$PATH

-JuJu can works on GNU/Linux OS with kernel version greater or equal 2.6.0 (JuJu was not tested on kernel versions older than this) on 64 bit 32 bit and ARMv6 architectures.
+JuJu can works on GNU/Linux OS with kernel version greater or equal 2.6.0 (JuJu was not tested on kernel versions older than this) on 64 bit, 32 bit and ARM architectures.

 Advanced usage
 --------------